insure logo

 USAA*$1,382$2,566$1,18486%

-In Minnesota, if you’re leasing or financing your car, your lender might require you to purchase collision and comprehensive insurance on top of the state-required liability coverage.
+If you lease or finance your vehicle in Minnesota, your lender may require collision and comprehensive insurance on top of the state’s liability minimums.

 Methodology